newpeople123/osgGISPlugins/Readme.md

 2. When compiling, it is necessary to modify the CMAKE in the CMakeLists file in the root directory the value of CMAKE_TOOLCHAIN_FILE the variable is the local vcpkg tool path.
 # Defect
 1. Currently, importing b3dm and gltf/glb files is not supported;
-2. The webp plugin cannot export grayscale images;
-3. The ktx plugin cannot read some images from the ktx 2.0 version;
+2. The ktx plugin cannot read some images from the ktx 2.0 version;
-4. The b3dm and gltf/glb files currently do not support vertex compression in the mesh format;
-5. The model23tiles tool currently does not support merging and optimizing small textures.
 ...
 # TO DO
 1. Read b3mm, gltf/glb;